By Patricia Garcia

 While Orr estimates about 20-30 gallons of water wasted due to the leak, the figure is likely much higher.
 “People are often amazed at the volumes of water wasted through household leaks,” says Larry Rothman, director of plumbing service for Roto-Rooter, a national plumbing and drain cleaning company.
 “Something that seems insignificant and often unattended by homeowners, like a running toilet, actually makes a noticeable impact on their water usage and water bill.”

 So how can you get make sure your home is free of leaks?
 The EPA suggests starting by checking your winter water bill.
 A family of four shouldn’t use more than 12,000 gallons of water per month, so if your family is consuming more than that, you have a leak.
 Another option is to check your water meter before a two-hour period where no water will be used.
 If the meter doesn’t read exactly the same two hours later, then you have a leak.
+You can also install leak detectors in your new home.

 Once you’ve determined that you have a leak, your next step is determine the source.
 The first fixture to check is your toilet.
 To do this, Rothman suggests adding a few drops of food coloring to the tank and waiting 15 minutes.
 If colored water appears in the bowl, you have a leak.
 To fix this issue, replace the toilet flapper.